Should I Apply Lime, Seed or Fertilizer to My Lawn First?

 When It’s Okay to Apply Lime and Fertilizer at the Same Time

 If your lawn or crop field’s pH level is already sufficiently neutral, there’s no need to apply fertilizer and lime at separate times.
-To save you time (and likely money), it’s okay to apply lime and fertilizer at the same time.
-The fertilizer with lime will provide an immediate supply of nutrients to the soil, and the lime will release slowly over time and maintain the appropriate pH balance.
+To save you time (and likely money), it’s okay to apply agricultural lime and fertilizer at the same time.
+The fertilizer with lime will provide an immediate supply of plant nutrients to the soil, and the lime will release slowly over time and maintain the appropriate pH balance.
 The effects of the lime are not needed immediately, so it’s not an issue that the effects of the lime come into play well after those of the fertilizer treatment.

 To ensure a proper amount of both fertilizer and lime are applied evenly across your entire lawn surface, it’s recommended to apply them separately.
 Make an initial pass over the planting surface with fertilizer, and then repeat when adding lime.